JohannDoell/Fire-Emblem-Clone/proposal.md

 than creating original ideas, which will streamline the process a lot more.

+I've put a basic timeline for the first phase.
+After that's done, I'll evaluate the "Wants" section and see how much time I have left for what.

 ## Needs
 - [x] Map system
 - [x] Unit management system